GabrielKS/api_evaluation/readme.md

 # README
-This is my solution to the ***REMOVED*** Energy Service Engineering Data Engineer Evaluation.
+This is my solution to an evaluation given to me.
 See `test_instructions.md` for details on the assignment.